cenk1cenk2/docker-softether-vpnsrv/README.md

 - Default bridge device is set through the default config file.
 - Please check out the normal process for [SoftEther Setup](https://www.softether.org/4-docs/2-howto/9.L2TPIPsec_Setup_Guide_for_SoftEther_VPN_Server/1.Setup_L2TP%2F%2F%2F%2FIPsec_VPN_Server_on_SoftEther_VPN_Server).
 This can be configured through using the GUI or the CLI.

-**Please remember that at initial startup there is no user-defined and no admin password for managing the server, it is very crucial to set them both ASAP.**
+**Please remember that at the initial startup there is no user-defined and no admin password for managing the server, it is very crucial to set them both ASAP.**

 #### Mounting Custom SoftEther Configuration File